Rome In Winter: 5 Great Activities

 Eat your first ice cream of the year

 With a bit of luck, the temperatures will be kind and you can enjoy an aperitivo outside on the terrace.
 You’re sure to be able to wander through Rome’s picturesque alleyways with your first ice cream of the year in hand.
-Find out what culinary delicacies the Italian capital has to offer besides gelato and pizza in this article.
+Find out what culinary delicacies the Italian capital has to offer besides gelato and pizza.
+Find the best Markets in Rome!

 Discover cultural treasures